Arthritis is inflammation of the joints in one or more parts of the body.

 The symptoms of arthritis usually appear gradually but they can also happen suddenly.
 Arthritis is most commonly seen in adults over 65 but it can develop at any age.

-NHS Choices provides an overview of osteoarthritis, including living with and managing the condition.
+The NHS website provides an overview of osteoarthritis, including living with and managing the condition.

 It also has information about specific treatment, from lifestyle change to surgery, and gives links to more information on other websites.